Dachau (US Army report): Part II. Dachau, Concentration Camp - OSS Section

 Part III.
-Dachau, Concentration Camp and Town - PWS Section
+Dachau, Concentration Camp and Town - PWB Section

-The third part of the report is from the PWS section is eleven pages long.
+The third part of the report is from the PWB section is eleven pages long.
 It is divided into the Introduction (pp. 16 to 18), The Camp (pp. 18 to 21), The Townspeople (pp. 22 to 25) and Conclusion (pp. 25 to 26) sections.
 In the introduction, the subject of the study is derived by prefacing the following remarks with two questions: What is currently known about the situation in the camp, and what did the Dachau townspeople know about the events in the camp, and what was their corresponding attitude towards it?
 To answer the first question, 20 former political prisoners were interviewed.
 The Dachau camp survivors told the American interrogators about everyday life in the camp, which was characterized by hunger, illness and punishment, mass crimes.
 They further detailed the role of the SS guards and the prisoner functionaries, camp hierarchies and the poor medical care.
 On the other hand, citizens of the nearby town of Dachau were interviewed to the second question.
 The questioning of the Dachau citizens revealed that the existence of the camp was known; however, many of them remarked to the interrogators that they had known nothing about what was going on in the camp and the mass crimes.
 This section also lists some of the explanations given in German, such as "Wir sind aberall belogen worden" (We were all lied to) or "Was konnten wir tun?"
 (What could we do?).
 However, some political opponents to the Nazi regime from the town of Dachau stated that the events in the camp had been known in the town.
 The interrogators concluded that the overwhelming majority of the town population had brought guilt upon themselves through alleged ignorance and lack of civil courage.